South Carolina Construction Accident Attorneys Pursue Third Party Accident Cases on your Behalf

 Assuming the responsible party is identified, and a third party lawsuit is successful, any compensation awarded is used to offset benefits that you receive from your employer’s workers’ Compensation insurer.
-No matter how straightforward a third party suit appears, McGowan, Hood & Felder, LLC, can represent you in dealing with the plaintiff’s or your employer’s insurance carriers if either presses you to settle your case prematurely or attempts to force your return to work before you are medically capable of doing so.
+No matter how straightforward a third party suit appears, McGowan, Hood, Felder & Phillips, LLC, can represent you in dealing with the plaintiff’s or your employer’s insurance carriers if either presses you to settle your case prematurely or attempts to force your return to work before you are medically capable of doing so.

 Contact our knowledgeable construction accident lawyers today for more information

-McGowan, Hood & Felder, LLC’s hard-working team of South Carolina truck accident lawyers has years of in-depth experience advocating for workers injured because of negligence at a construction site.
+McGowan, Hood, Felder & Phillips, LLC’s hard-working team of South Carolina truck accident lawyers has years of in-depth experience advocating for workers injured because of negligence at a construction site.
 Let us help you obtain the justice and compensation you deserve.

 Contact McGowan, Hood, Felder & Phillips, LLC, today.
 Call 803-327-7800 and schedule a free case evaluation by an experienced South Carolina construction accident attorney, or fill out our contact form from any device.
 We proudly serve people throughout the state from offices in Columbia, Anderson, Rock Hill, Sumter, and Georgetown.